WycliffeAssociates/btt-writer-docs/docs/dFonts.rst

 Microsoft can use these fonts in its applications, such as Word, but BTT Writer doesn’t look for fonts there.

 To fix this, you can copy the font file from the user’s local directory to the Windows fonts directory.
-However, you can’t use File Explorer to do this, because when you open c:\\Windows\\Fonts in File Explorer, it displays all installed fonts, including the user-installed ones.
+However, you can’t use File Explorer to do this, because when you open c:\\Windows\\Fonts in File Explorer, it displays all installed fonts, including the user-installed ones that are not actually in that directory.

-To copy the font to where it is visible to BTT Writer, you must use the command prompt and run it as an administrator, then use the copy command to copy the font file.
+To copy the font to where it is visible to BTT Writer, you must run the command prompt as an administrator and then use the copy command to copy the font file to the c:\\Windows\\Fonts directory.
 To do this, perform the following steps:

 1. Press the **[Windows] key** (or click the Windows icon in the task ribbon) to invoke the Start menu.

-2. Start typing the word “command” to search for the command prompt.
+2. Start typing the word **command** to search for the command prompt.

 3. Windows displays the search results.
 If Command Prompt is not highlighted, click the **right arrow** next to Command Prompt.

 4. On the right side of the window, click **Run as Administrator**.